Archimedean Screw in Driven Chiral Magnets: Onset of Chaos

 \section{Onset of Chaos}

-As already mentioned in the main text, and visualized in \cref{fig:instabilityPhiOfT}, we find a transition to chaotic behavior at some critical strength of the driving field in our simulations, as can be expected from a driven nonlinear system with many degrees of freedom.
+As already mentioned in the main text and visualized in \cref{fig:instabilityPhiOfT}, we find a transition to chaotic behavior at some critical strength of the driving field in our simulations, as can be expected from a driven nonlinear system with many degrees of freedom.
 In order to further examine this transition, we analyze the dynamics of a single spin in more detail.
 First, we determine $\Wscrew$ from a linear fit to its azimuthal angle $\phi\qty(t)$, see also Fig.~\ref{fig:instabilityPhiOfT}.
 Then, we evaluate the orientation of the spin stroboscopically at times $t_n=2\pi n/(\omega-\Wscrew)$, and rotate the result by an angle $-\Wscrew t_n$ around $\vb{q}\parallel \vb{e}_z$, to eliminate the screw rotation.
 In \cref{fig:chaosPlots} the projection of this spin onto the $xy$ plane is shown for a range of driving field amplitudes.
 For weak driving, $B_\perp \lesssim \SI{0.6}{\milli\tesla}$ (panels~(a) and~(b)), we obtain (within the numerical accuracy) a single point, which is the signature of the Archimedean screw phase.
 For stronger driving, the time quasicrystal forms as discussed in \cref{sec:timeQuasiCrystal}.
 In this case the spin obtains an extra periodic oscillation, see also Fig.~\ref{fig:instabilityPhiOfT}.
 Within our stroboscopic projection, this manifests in closed orbits visible in panels~(c)--(o).
 For $B_\perp \gtrsim \SI{4}{\milli\tesla}$, panel~(p), chaos sets in.
 In \cref{fig:chaosPlots}, this manifests in aperiodic trajectories that fill certain regions of the plot.
 For stronger driving a larger area is filled, see panels~(q)--(r).

 We would like to emphasize that both the onset of chaos and the nature of the chaotic trajectories depends on the size of the unit cell used in our simulations (in \cref{fig:chaosPlots} we use $15 \frac{2\pi}{q}$).
 Smaller unit cells suppress chaos as they contain fewer degrees of freedom.
-Also in the chaotic regime, we expect that translational invariance in the direction perpendicular to the helix is not valid any more.
+Also in the chaotic regime, we expect translational invariance in the direction perpendicular to the helix not to be valid anymore.